RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 When including CSS and JavaScript you should be aware of the basic optimizations to do:

 -   Make sure to bundle/minify them to save several milliseconds or even seconds of page load time.
--   Make sure to analyse the required order.
-Some Stylesheets might be more important to the general page layout than others, and should be loaded sooner.
+-   Make sure to analyze the required order.
+Some Stylesheets might be more important to the general page layout than others and should be loaded sooner.
 -   A lot of JavaScript code is not required to be in the head - placing it near the end of the body allows browsers to render the page before parsing all scripts.

 ### Note on Content Delivery Networks